igor-voitov/PowershellCodenjoyBot/README.md

 ### PowershellCodenjoyBot
-Powershell Bot/Module for Bomberman game
-Prerequisites:
+Powershell helper module to play CodingDojo project Bomberman.

-.NET Framework since 4.5
+Prerequisites: .NET Framework since 4.5
-Operating Jetty server and Java WAR webapp accepting WebSockets connections

 Follow the link below to quickly build your own local gameserver and to learn more about Codenjoy: https://github.com/codenjoyme/codenjoy/tree/master/CodingDojo